2010 Texas Rangers season

-The Texas Rangers' 2010 season was the 50th in franchise history.
-The team, managed by Ron Washington, won their first division title since 1999 and finally won a playoff series, taking longer than any other North American professional sports franchise to accomplish the feat.
+The 2010 Texas Rangers season was the 50th of the Texas Rangers franchise overall, their 39th in Arlington as the Rangers, and the 17th season at Rangers Ballpark in Arlington.
+The team, managed by Ron Washington, won their first American League West title since 1999 and finally won a playoff series, taking longer than any other North American professional sports franchise to accomplish the feat and making them the last of the 30 MLB clubs to advance past the division series.
 The club subsequently reached the World Series for the first time in only their fourth playoff appearance.
 Washington would become only the second manager in franchise history to lead the Rangers to the post season and the first to ever win a post season series.
 They would win the American League pennant by defeating the defending World Series champions, the New York Yankees, in six games in the ALCS.
 In the World Series, they lost to the San Francisco Giants in five games.

-The 2010 season showed the results of a 5-year plan implemented by GM Jon Daniels in 2007 with the Mark Teixeira trade.
+The 2010 season showed the results of a 5-year plan implemented by general manager Jon Daniels in 2007 with the Mark Teixeira trade.
 The 2007 trade deadline and the amateur draft a month prior would all be key pieces of the successful Rangers season.
 Dominant rookie of the year closer Neftalí Feliz, defensive All-Star Elvis Andrus, and platoon outfielder David Murphy were all acquired at the trade deadline, while starting pitcher Tommy Hunter, centerfielder Julio Borbon and first baseman Mitch Moreland were each selected in the June 2007 draft.
 And trades which resulted in Cliff Lee, Bengie Molina, and Jorge Cantú were each completed with a member of the Rangers 2007 draft class being sent in return.